zerodevapp/recovery-flow/README.md

 - DApp-assisted recovery
   - The user sets a wallet that the DApp owns as their guardian.
 Then, when the user needs to recover their account, they reach out to the DApp and the DApp recovers for them.
-    - To suggest that the user set a specific DApp wallet as guardian, use the `defaultGuardianAddress` flag below.
+    - To suggest that the user set a specific DApp wallet as guardian, use the `suggestedGuardianAddress` flag below.

 ## Installation